secretstartups/handbook/job-families/legal/paralegal/index.html.md

 * Strong attention to detail and affinity for use of various types of technologies.
 * Proactive, dynamic and result driven individual with strong organizational skills.
 * Outstanding interpersonal skills, the ability to interface effectively with all business functions throughout the organization.
-* Enthusiasm and "self-starter" qualities enabling him or her to manage responsibilities with an appropriate sense of urgency; the ability to function effectively and efficiently in a fast-paced & dynamic environment.
+* Enthusiasm and "self-starter" qualities enabling individual to manage responsibilities with an appropriate sense of urgency; the ability to function effectively and efficiently in a fast-paced & dynamic environment.
 * Superior analytical ability, project management experience, and communication skills
 * Ability to manage internal customer priorities and needs.
 * A curious mind who does not back down from a challenge.
 * Previous experience in a Global Start-up and remote first environment preferred.
 * Successful completion of a background check.
 * Ability to use GitLab.

+## Specialties

+#### Associate Paralegal (Employment) Responsibilities

+* Draft employment-related agreements.
+* Develop employment-related policies.
+* Identify and develop employment-related training.
+* Manage global employment-related projects as assigned.
+* Conduct research and monitor employment law developments.

 ### Paralegal (Intermediate)